gip-inclusion/immersion-facile/back/README.md

 ## Running the pipelines docker container

 Alternatively, you can execute it inside a local docker container:

 ```
 immersion-facile$ docker-compose up --build pipelines
 ```

-If you're using PG repositories and you're running with docker, you need to set PG_URL host to `postgres` (see commented lines in .env.sample file)
+If you're using PG repositories and you're running with docker, you need to set DATABASE_URL host to `postgres` (see commented lines in .env.sample file)

-Doing this will start `cron`, which will execute all registered pipelines according to their default schedules (e.g. *establishmentBackfill* is run every day at midnight).
+Doing this will start `cron`, which will execute all registered pipelines according to their default schedules (e.g. _establishmentBackfill_ is run every day at midnight).

 You can **override the default schedule** by explicitly setting the `$ESTABLISHMENT_UPDATE_FROM_SIRENE` environment variable (see [Specifying environment variables](#Specifying-environment-variables)).

-Example: To start a container that schedules a run of *update-establishments-from-sirene* every 10 minutes:
+Example: To start a container that schedules a run of _update-establishments-from-sirene_ every 10 minutes:

 ```
 immersion-facile$ $ESTABLISHMENT_UPDATE_FROM_SIRENE="*/10 * * * *" docker-compose up --build pipelines
 ```